Honorary Research Fellow

-I am a research fellow at Warwick working on projects on security and technology.
-I am currently working on a Leverhulme project on 'Anthropogenic Global Catastrophic Risk'.
-Previously at Warwick I have been involved with the EU Horizon 2020 project on responsibility in research and innovation entitled 'Prisma', the ESRC Global Uncertainties fellowship, the European FP7 project SURVEILLE, the ESRC project Assuming Identities Online, and the ESRC Integrator programme on Ethics and Rights in a Security Context.
+I am an Honorary Research Fellow at Warwick, having previously worked on projects on security and technology, based in the Interdisciplinary Ethics Research GroupLink opens in a new window.
+I have been involved with the EU Horizon 2020 project on responsibility in research and innovation entitled 'Prisma'Link opens in a new window, the ESRC Global Uncertainties fellowshipLink opens in a new window, the European FP7 project SURVEILLELink opens in a new window, the ESRC project Assuming Identities OnlineLink opens in a new window, and the ESRC Integrator programme on Ethics and Rights in a Security Context,Link opens in a new window and a Leverhulme project on 'Anthropogenic Global Catastrophic RiskLink opens in a new window', investigating the governance and research culture surrounding new technologies.

-‘What is Basic Equality?’, in Do All Persons Have Equal Moral Worth?
+‘What is Basic Equality?Link opens in a new window’, in Do All Persons Have Equal Moral Worth?
 On Basic Equality and Equal Respect and Concern (ed.
 Uwe Steinhoff, Oxford: Oxford University Press, 2014)

 Review of In the Beginning Was the Deed by Bernard Williams, Oxonian Review of Books (Spring 2006, 5:2), 12.